Highett (West) - Cheltenham

 PROFILE FAQ

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified 28 projects that could impact this region.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 28 projects likely affecting the region.
 Notable projects include Banksia Apartments Cheltenham, Highett Common, Highett Gasworks, and Sanctuary Sandringham.
-The following list details those likely to be most relevant.
+The following details projects expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.